Suche

 E-Mail: Carolin.Luedecke@bosch.com

-Additional information can be accessed at www.boschaftermarket.com
+Additional information can be accessed at http://www.boschaftermarket.com

 The Bosch Group is a leading global supplier of technology and services.
-It employs roughly 412,000 associates worldwide (as of December 31, 2025).
-According to preliminary figures, the company generated sales of 91 billion euros in 2025.
+It employs roughly 413,000 associates worldwide (as of December 31, 2025).
+The company generated sales of 91 billion euros in 2025.
 Its operations are divided into four business sectors: Mobility, Industrial Technology, Consumer Goods, and Energy and Building Technology.
-With its business activities, the company aims to use technology to help shape universal trends such as automation, electrification, digitalization, connectivity, and an orientation to sustainability.
+With its business activities, the company aims to use technology to help shape universal trends such as automation, digitalization, electrification, and artificial intelligence.
 In this context, Bosch’s broad diversification across regions and industries strengthens its innovativeness and robustness.
-Bosch uses its proven expertise in sensor technology, software, and services to offer customers cross-domain solutions from a single source.
-It also applies its expertise in connectivity and artificial intelligence in order to develop and manufacture user-friendly, sustainable products.
+Bosch uses its proven expertise in hardware, software, and services to offer customers cross-domain solutions from a single source.
+It also applies its expertise in connectivity and artificial intelligence in order to develop and manufacture intelligent, user-friendly, and sustainable products.
 With technology that is “Invented for life,” Bosch wants to help improve quality of life and conserve natural resources.
-The Bosch Group comprises Robert Bosch GmbH and its roughly 490 subsidiary and regional companies in over 60 countries.
+The Bosch Group comprises Robert Bosch GmbH and its roughly 500 subsidiary and regional companies in over 60 countries.
 Including sales and service partners, Bosch’s global manufacturing, engineering, and sales network covers nearly every country in the world.
 Bosch’s innovative strength is key to the company’s further development.
-At 136 locations across the globe, Bosch employs some 82,000 associates in research and development.
+Bosch employs some 82,000 associates in research and development.

 Additional information is available online at www.bosch.com, www.bosch-press.com.